amyfrancis97/DrivR-Base/README.md

 - [Contact](#contact)

 ## Data Input Structure
-All variant files must be presented in the format shown in Table 1.
+All variant files must be presented in the format shown in the following table:

 | Chromosome | Position | Position | Reference Allele | Alternate Allele | Recurrence | Driver Status |
 | ---------- | -------- | -------- | ---------------- | ---------------- | ---------- | ------------- |
 |    chr1    |  934881  |  934881  |        A         |         G        |      1     |       1       |

+Importantly, the chromosomal position must exist in a string format with a prefix of "chr", and the positions must be in an integer format.
+The final two columns are optional and are not useful at this level of analysis.
+Hence, if these columns are not useful for the variants of interest, just fill these with a 0 or 1.
+This will not affect the analysis.
+Crucially, the chromosomal position **must** be in the GRCh38 reference genome format.
+All features are extracted and queried using these descriptors, if the variant is provided in the wrong reference genome, the feature information will be incorrect.

 ## Installation